marshallthornton/Twitch.tv-Plex-Plugin/README.md

 The Twitch.tv video channel should begin appearing on your Plex Media Server now.

-**Make sure you have the latest version of Flash properly installed on your system.**

 If you find any bugs, please submit them as issues to this GitHub project and I will look into them as soon as I can.